ScripterNoobs/edac_ai/README.md

    python3 -m http.server 8000
    ```
 2. Open `http://localhost:8000` in a browser.
-3. Use the chat box or audio upload form to interact with the running API at `http://localhost:8080`.
+3. Use the chat, audio, oturum (session), araçlar (tools), and durum (diagnostics) panels in the left menu to interact with the running API at `http://localhost:8080`.

 ## Downloading the code from GitHub
 If you are viewing the repository on GitHub and want to download everything as a ZIP (like the screenshot with the green **Code** button):